Ptyas nigromarginata

-Ptyas nigromarginata, commonly known as the green rat snake, is a species of snake in the family Colubridae.
-The species is endemic to Asia.
+Ptyas nigromarginata, commonly known as the green rat snake or black-bordered rat snake, is a species of snake in the family Colubridae.
+The species is endemic to parts of Southeast Asia, including regions of China, India, Myanmar, and Vietnam.
+This slender, agile snake is characterized by its striking green coloration, often accompanied by a distinctive black border along its dorsal scales.

 Geographic range

-P. nigromarginata is found in Bhutan, Nepal, India (Darjeeling, Sikkim, Assam), Northern Bangladesh, northern Myanmar (= Burma), Nagaland, China (Guizhou, Yunnan, southwestern Sichuan, southeastern Xizang [= Tibet]), and possibly northern Vietnam.
+P. nigromarginata is found in Bhutan, Nepal, India (Darjeeling, Sikkim, Assam, Arunachal Pradesh, Nagaland), northern Bangladesh, northern Myanmar (Burma), China (Guizhou, Yunnan, southwestern Sichuan, southeastern Xizang (Tibet]), and possibly northern Vietnam.
+The type locality is Darjeeling, India.